Minshull History, Family Crest & Coats of Arms

-Anglo-Saxon tribes in Britain.
+The lineage of the name Minshull begins with the Anglo-Saxon tribes in Britain.
 It is a result of when they lived in the parish of Minshull, which was located five miles from Nantwich in the county of Cheshire.
-The surname Minshull belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.
+This parish dates back to the Domesday Book of 1086 where it was known as Maneshale.

 Early Origins of the Minshull family